romelperez/web-boilerplate/docs/technical/methodologies.md

 - Modules exports should be defined at the end (when eligible)
 - CSS animations/transitions over JS animations
 - Font icons over CSS image sprites
-- JavaScript variables and function names, camel case, avoid single letters
+- camelCase for JavaScript, avoid single letters
 - React components folders are capitalized and the `index.js` file is the exported
 - Classes folders are capitalized and `index.js` file is the exported